moogacs/docs.buf.build/docs/tour/use-managed-mode.md

 One of the largest drawbacks of Protobuf is the hardcoding of language-specific options within Protobuf definitions themselves.
-For example, consider the `go_package` option we've been using throughtout the tour:
+For example, consider the `go_package` option we've been using throughout the tour:

 ```protobuf title="petapis/pet/v1/pet.proto" {5}
 syntax = "proto3";